| MENU SELECTION: | DixieBoys | WW1 Aviation | The Italian Campaign | WW2 Books | GI Biographies | Websites |

 published in 2005.
 ISBN

 0-670-03440-1. + Lt.-Col. Wiley Martin Reed, commander of the 5th Mississippi Cavalry, was standing next to Lt.
 N. B. Burton about 80 yards from the fort's parapets.
 Both were struck by a volley.
 Lt-Col. Reed was severely wounded and Lt.
 Burton was killed.
 Lt.-Col. Reed was taken to Jackson, TN, where he died after 19 days of excruciating pain.
 An Atlanta newspaper dated 1877 said his body was moved to Nashville for re-internment 13 years later. + Captain J. Cardwell Wilson was shot through the lungs.
-He was taken 18 miles to a farm where he died 6 days later. + Private John Beard of 20th Tennessee killed while assaulting the fort. + Private Reuben Burrows of the 15th Tennessee killed while assaulting the fort but he is not on list. + Private Samuel Allen was "struck dead" but his name does not appear in the above list. + Private Andrew Jackson Grantham of 5th Mississippi Cavalry was quoted in Ward's book. |
+He was taken 18 miles to a farm where he died 6 days later. + Private John Beard of 20th Tennessee killed while assaulting the fort. + Private Reuben Burrows of the 15th Tennessee killed while assaulting the fort. + Private Samuel Allen was "struck dead". + Private Andrew Jackson Grantham of 5th Mississippi Cavalry was quoted in Ward's book.
+William Green Middleton, Capt. of Co.
+E, 18 Mississippi Cavalry.
+His name was not on the original list but his name is mentioned in Ward's "River Run Red".
+A search of NARA records showed that he was wounded slightly in the arm at the Battle of Fort Pillow. |

-| MAT - Source "Military Annals of Tennessee".
+MAT - Source "Military Annals of Tennessee".
 This is a thick 700+ pages of history of units of Tennessee, similiar to Dunbar Rowland's history of Mississippi.
 The cavalry regimental histories were sketchy but would include names of officers and occassional history and maybe names of those killed in action.
 This book has some good information on the 2nd, 15th and 16th Tennessee Cavalry Regiments. |

-| CH -
+CH -

 Source "Confederate Military

 History".
 Originally published in 1880's, the series was divided by the State and recorded their contribution to the war.
 Some volumes have unit histories.
 Each state includes biographies of leaders in the back.
-"Confederate Military History: Mississippi" mentions death of Lt.-Col Reed (Reid) and Lt.
+"Confederate Military History: Mississippi" mentions death of Lt.-Col Reed and Lt.
 Burton and Lt.
 Hubbard of 18th Battalion.
-"Confederate Military History: Tennessee" mentions Lieut-Col. Wiley Reid was a Cumberland Presbyterian minister (page 282).
+"Confederate Military History: Tennessee" mentions Lieut-Col. Wiley Reed was a Cumberland Presbyterian minister (page 282).
 "Confederate Military History: Missouri" - Includes a biography of Col Robert McCulloch. |

-| "Military Annals of
+"Military Annals of

 Carrol County" is a small publication that documents the service

 of the citizens of Carroll Country, MS in various wars.
-The text states that “Mr. Cole of Black Hawk was killed at Collierville”.
+A quote from the book states that “Mr. Cole of Black Hawk was killed at Collierville”.
 This refers to the battles of |

-| John Bond,
+John Bond,

 Pvt of Co.
 G, 16 Tennessee Cavalry.
 Lynn Shaw, a local historian at His National Archive record shows he was "left by order of Gen Chalmers" when the returned to |

-| W. H.
+W. H.

 McLinn,